tyleryasaka/lobular/README.md

 The `lobular` R package evenly divides cells in a baseline sample into zones 1, 2, and 3 based on their expression of zonated genes.
 This is based on the spatial arrangement of genes along an annotated porto-central axis.
 This uses my own annotations which I performed on public data from the [Liver Cell Atlas](https://www.livercellatlas.org/).
 The majority of zonation captured is presumed to be hepatocyte derived, but this data is not hepatocyte-specific.
 There are numerous studies demonstrating that other cell types are zonated as well (e.g. endothelial cells, hepatic stellate cells, and macrophages; more detail on this in my review).

+If you have any questions or comments, or any issues using the package, please feel free to reach out: `typublic@pm.me`

 ## Installation

 ```r